^

 Treatment of acute otitis media in children

-The main thing in the treatment of acute otitis media is the restoration of the patency of the auditory tube, which is easily achieved by the use of vasoconstrictive drops in the nose and by usual physiotherapeutic procedures.
-Sometimes, if this does not help, apply a simple blowing of the ears through the nose (according to Politzer).
-Beginning with 3-4 years, and in older children with a unilateral process - catheterization of the auditory tube.
-Antibiotics for acute catarrhal otitis media do not apply.
+The main thing in the treatment of acute otitis media is to restore the patency of the auditory tube, which is easily achieved by using vasoconstrictor drops in the nose and regular physiotherapy procedures.
+Sometimes, if this does not help, simple blowing of the ears through the nose is used (according to Politzer). starting from 3-4 years, and in older children with a unilateral process - catheterization of the auditory tube.
+Antibiotics are not used for acute catarrhal otitis media.

 Treatment of acute otitis media